kkom/code-review/README.md

 ### Clean up obsolete local branches

-`git fop` alias prunes all your local branches which track now-deleted remote ones.
+`git cleanup` command deletes all local branches that have already been merged into master or develop..

 ## Tips and tricks